neogeek/neogeek.github.io/posts/web-components-vs-the-world.md

 As to which one I prefer, my choices are Web Components (obviously) and React.
 My choice of React is primarily due to exposure via personal and client projects.

 I'm not much of a fan of magic.
-Or, more succinctly put, I'd rather work with functional programming and built-in JavaScript functionality over most things.
+Or, more clearly put, I'd rather work with functional programming and built-in JavaScript functionality over most things.